Brandywine

 Color Palette:

-The color #edb018 is a warm gold yellow color that symbolizing creativity, warmth, and importance.
-It adds vibrancy and highlights key elements in printmaking, drawing attention to details and enhancing the visual impact.
-When it is shown in exhibitions, this color creates a welcoming atmosphere and draws focus to featured works, while in art frames, it adds elegance and highlights the artwork, helping to elevate the overall presentation.
+The color #edb018 is a warm golden yellow that represents creativity, warmth, and importance.
+It adds vibrancy and draws attention to key details, enhancing visual impact.
+In exhibitions, it creates a welcoming atmosphere, while in framing, it adds elegance and helps highlight the artwork.

-The color #3765ae is a deep blue that symbolizes unity, trust, and harmony, making it a perfect representation of diversity.
-It conveys creativity, depth, and introspection, fostering a sense of connection and belonging while encouraging artistic expression.
-This color of blue creates the feelings of calm, helping people feel comfortable and welcomed in a space.
+The color #3765ae is a deep blue that represents unity, trust, and harmony.
+It conveys creativity and depth while fostering a sense of connection and belonging.
+This calming color helps create a welcoming and comfortable atmosphere.

 Typeface Choice